min2ha/ukwa-site/content/target/38669/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Celebration and Commemoration of the Great War

 Project to turn Swindon town centre in to a week of celebration and commemoration for the Great War.